vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

        }
    }

+.. start_vyoslinter

 OpenVPN Client
 ##############

-VyOS can not only act as an OpenVPN site-to-site or Server for multiple clients.
+VyOS can not only act as an OpenVPN site-to-site but also as a Server for multiple clients.
 You can indeed also configure any VyOS OpenVPN interface as an OpenVPN client connecting to a VyOS OpenVPN server or any other OpenVPN server.